elahd/pylaundry/README.md

 **In a perfect environment, those 84 taps take a brain melting _2 minutes and 6 seconds_ to complete.**

+...and that's if you're standing right in front of the machine (allowing CyclePay to vend via Bluetooth).
+If you want to finish loading your dryers while going back to your apartment, the app vends using the laundry machines' Wi-Fi connections.
+The app takes ~5 times as long to vend over Wi-Fi and relys on the machines being connected to WiFi in the first place, which they are often not.
+In my laundry room, around 10% of the machines seem to be disconnected at any time.

 ---

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/466460/175664816-ade25bef-5671-4ae3-bc25-afcff224a38c.gif)